Celtico/QuCKEditor/README.md

 Installation
 ========================
 - Drag a folder into modules folder or vendor folder
-- Move folder plugin in to public folder
+- Move folder plugin in to public folder (look current version)
 - Enable the module application.config.php and configure the routes module.config.php

 Installation by Composer